marshallward/f90nml/docs/source/contributing.rst

 to find bugs, add features, and improve performance.
 This is a small guide to help those who wish to contribute.

+It is more important to contribute than to follow the rules and not contribute.
+Issues can be sorted out in real time, and everything can be amended in the world of software.

 Development Portal
 ==================